-Imagine the impact of a best-in-the-world musical act, with more than 100 singers, at your next event … an experience unlike any your attendees have experienced.
+Imagine the impact of a best-in-the-world musical act, with more than 100 singers, at your next event, an experience unlike any of your attendees have experienced.
 If you want to get your audience on their feet and charged up, look no further than Dallas-based Vocal Majority!
 Their lush, multi-layered harmonies and electrifying choreography make each performance an extraordinary experience.
-Their 100+ voices have inspired people for over 45 years.
-Their diverse repertoire energizes events with three performance-length options: A 10-15-minute event kick-off, a 45-60 minute program, or a full, 2-hour performance in two acts.
+Their 100+ voices have inspired people for 48 years.
+Their diverse repertoire energizes your event with three performance-length options: a 10-15-minute event kick-off, a 45-60 minute program, or a full, two-hour performance in two acts.
 Vocal Majority volunteer musicians have inspired thousands since 1972.
-They are a nonprofit Barbershop Harmony Society chapter and 12-time International Champion Gold Medalist winner.
-Men of all backgrounds, ages and walks of life perform because they love singing and touching people's hearts.
+They are a nonprofit Barbershop Harmony Society chapter and 13-time International Champion Gold Medalist winner.
+Men of all backgrounds, ages, and walks of life perform because they love singing and touching people’s hearts.
 Vocal Majority has performed throughout the US, and in Canada, England, Scotland and Wales.
-They have performed in multiple cities across Texas, including Crockett, Denton, Greenville, Kilgore, Lubbock, San Angelo, San Marcos, Waco, and others.
-We have released more than 25 albums, featuring musical repertoire that includes Texas themes, jazz, Broadway, pops, uplifting inspirational, sacred, patriotic, Christmas, and holiday songs.
+They’ve performed in multiple cities across Texas, including Abilene, Anna, Crockett, Denton, Greenville, Kilgore, Lubbock, San Angelo, San Marcos, Tyler, Waco, and others.
+In 2019 they performed in Salt Lake City with Tabernacle Choir at Temple Square for the 4th time on their worldwide television and radio program Music and the Spoken Word.
 Photo by Andy Whalen.

 7383 Sandy Lake Rd.